joshkadis/themostlaps/copy/about.md

 #### Who made this?

 The Most Laps was conceived, designed, and built by [Josh Kadis][1], a cyclist, developer, and product manager from Brooklyn.
-Josh is currently looking for a job...
+Josh is currently looking for a job, by the way.

 In case you were wondering, it's an isomorphic React web application with a MongoDB database.